JHU-PL-Lab/www-fpse/lecture/specification-test.md

   - This is the classic form of specification in software engineering; includes description/pictures/etc but far from code
 * Types, e.g. writing an `.mli` file before implementing the code
   - Gives a very rigorous, compiler-checked skeleton for the code; we are doing this for you on the assignments
-  - Much more precise than the previous in terms of code/spec relationship, but limited expressiveness
+  - Much more precise than the previous in terms of code/spec relationship, but limited expressiveness since types can express only so much
 * Tests
   - A test suite constitutes a specification on a finite window of behavior - can't run all infinite cases
   - Can be 100% accurate on the cases tested, but could be woefully incomplete
   - *Coverage* measurements can be used to help close the incompleteness gap somewhat (never fully however)
 * Full logical assertions specifying code behavior in terms of math
+  - a *precondition* is a logical constraint on function arguments (before it is called: "pre")
+  - a *postcondition* is a constraint on the value returned from a function
+  - an *invariant* is a property internal to the function or internal to a data structure that always holds (it "invariably" holds)
+  - Some examples
-  - e.g. *precondition* on a function that tree parameter is a binary tree (left values < right values)
+    - *precondition* on a function that tree parameter is a binary tree (left values < right values)
-  - e.g. *precondition* on a function that tree parameter is a *balanced* binary tree
+    - *precondition* on a function that tree parameter is a *balanced* binary tree
-  - e.g. *postcondition* that `List.sort` always returns a sorted list
+    - *postcondition* that `List.sort` always returns a sorted list
-  - e.g. *precondition*/*postcondition* on tree `add` function that if the input tree is balanced the output tree will also be.
+    - *precondition*/*postcondition* on tree `add` function that if the input tree is balanced the output tree will also be.
-  - e.g. *invariants* on data structures such as a `Set` implementation which uses an underlying always-sorted list.
+    - *invariants* on data structures such as a `Set` implementation which uses an underlying always-sorted list.
-  - e.g. *inductive invariants* on recursive algorithms, e.g. assuming that in the body of `reverse` that it works on a shorter list.
+    - *inductive invariants* on recursive algorithms, e.g. assuming in the body of list `reverse` that it works on a shorter list.
   - Logical assertions are more general than tests since they are for *all* inputs
     - but not necessarily verified (but, invariants do guide tests - write tests to verify on lots of examples)
 * Verified assertions aka formal methods